TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrollmentiosmac.md

 The following is a list of errors that end users might see while enrolling iOS devices in Intune.

-[b]Error Message:  Device Cap Reached
+# Error Message:  Device Cap Reached

 * The user must remove one of his or her currently enrolled mobile devices from the Company Portal before enrolling another.